mui/material-ui/docs/data/material/components/pagination/pagination.md

 # Pagination

-<p class="description">The Pagination component enables the user to select a specific page from a range of pages.</p>
+<p class="description">The Pagination is a component that enables the user to select a specific page from a range of pages.</p>

 {{"component": "modules/components/ComponentLinkHeader.js"}}